About Us

 With a distinguished career across high-profile brands in the creative industries, Aba leads Neighbourly Lab’s communications, shaping our narrative with impactful content that amplifies Neighbourly Lab’s voice.

-Driven by a strong desire to use her skills for the betterment of society, Aba has led the visual rebrand of the organisation, development of the new website, and was recently appointed as the Community Manager for the DCMS’s Tackling Loneliness Hub.
+Driven by a strong desire to use her skills for the betterment of society, Aba has led the visual rebrand of the organisation, development of the new website, and is the Community Manager for the Department for Culture, Media & Sport’s Tackling Loneliness Hub.

 Through her work in the Growth, Partnerships & Communications team, Aba enjoys forging meaningful partnerships and initiatives with other organisations that align with our vision of building stronger, more connected communities.